 OBEs are weird.
 Even veteran explorers of the inner worlds saythat OBEs feel different than the usual dream.
 They feel more real than real.
 Sometimes, you may get scared, especially if you start floating off into the sky and have the thought, “What if I never come back?”
 Like many aspects of conscious dreaming, your beliefs can greatly affect your experience.
 Sometimes our beliefs can be limiting (“That’s impossible!”), but they can also be grounding (“I trust that I cannot be hurt because I am dreaming”).

 Unexamined beliefs are the wild cards: These act as subconscious expectations that can really hijack a conscious dream.
 Take a moment and reflect on what you believe about out-of-body experiences.
 Do you believe in a soul?
 Do you believe in life after death?
 What about reincarnation?
 Are you in fear of a final judgment?
 Is the OBE a trick of the brain, a “virtual reality” owing more to synapses than to souls?

 These are the kinds of thoughts that can greatly influence your OBE, negatively or positively.
 Sometimes, an unexamined belief can actually cause a serious crisis of faith in the middle of these experiences.
 So, the more you have considered these deep questions, the more comfortable you will be in this profound altered state.

 When all else fails, wake up!

 Just like a lucid dream or SP proper, you can will yourself to wake up whenever you want during an OBE.
 Control your breath; control your fear.
 Also, focusing on one point for a few moments is a good way to disrupt an OBE and lead you closer to snapping back to the “real world,” whatever that means anymore.

-This article is an excerpt from my ebook Sleep Paralysis: A guide to hypnagogic visions and visitors of the night
+This article is an excerpt from my book Sleep Paralysis: A guide to hypnagogic visions and visitors of the night